All Programs are In Person, via Zoom, or Both, as noted

 Please Note: New Horizons staff are available onsite on weekdays ONLY.

-NEW!!
-An Interesting Life
+An Interesting Life:

-True Tales from Real People with Peter Aborn, World Traveler Every life is different, and every person has a story to share.
+True Tales from Real People July 2025 with Jankai Giri - World Traveler and Healer Every life is different, and every person has a story to share.
 From fun trips abroad, to harrowing flights from danger, to a simple family tradition, you never know what secrets are hiding in the past of your friends and neighbors…or your own memories.
 Come to New Horizons throughout the year and hear about the unique and fascinating experiences of others in your community…and then sign up to share your own.
-Episode 1: March 2025: “Peter Aborn: World Traveler and Adventurer" Enjoy Peter’s incredible tales of living a life of adventure as he and his family traveled around the world and resided in all manner of countries and locations along the way.
+Episode 3: “History with Janaki Giri - World Traveler and Healer”: Join us to hear the inspiring story of Janaki Giri as she tells of her experiences in both India and America.
+Janaki will speak of her days growing up in Devakottai in India before she moved to America later in life, transitioning between the two cultures.
+She will also address her time studying at medical school in both countries, and her days working as a US Army Physician before moving on to the hospital in Princeton.
+Come early before the lecture and enjoy a delicious Chef Sandwich (Roast Beef, Ham, (Turkey) Ham), served at Noon.
+(Please register for the meal by July 23.)
 In Person at Narberth Borough Hall

-Friday, March 7 at 1:00 PM |
+Tuesday, July 29, 2025 at 1:00 PM |

 |